wangyu09/exkaldi/docs/contents/Common.md

 _encoding_: encoding.
 _name_: a string.
 After named this handle exclusively, you can call its name to get it again.
         If None, we will use the file name as its default name.
-        We allow to open the same file in mutiple times as long as you name them differently.
+        We allow to open the same file in multiple times as long as you name them differently.
         Note that this name is handle name not file name.
 **Return:**
 a file handle.